-Installing BEL (Demo-grade install)
+Installing BEL (demo setup)

-Get your license key
+Step 1: Get your license key

 BEL requires a valid license key to run.
 Log into the Buoyant portal and follow the instructions there.
 You should end up with an environment variable like this: